tardate/LittleCodingKata/haskell/hello_world/README.md

 Haskell is an advanced purely-functional programming language.
 So no surprise [hello_world.hs](./hello_world.hs) looks a little different!

-Even this simple "Hello World" exercises at leat 3 interesting Haskell features:
+Even this simple "Hello World" exercises at least 3 interesting Haskell features:

 ```
 main = getArgs >>= parse
 ```

-The `>>=` monad sequencing operator with value passing causes the result of `getArgs` (an array of arguments) is passed to the next function, `parse`.
+The `>>=` monad sequencing operator with value passing causes the result of `getArgs` (an array of arguments) to be passed to the next function, `parse`.

 ```